davemgj84/portfolio/README.md

 - All of the projects link to repos on my Github.

-- The project itself also showcases the use of React, React-Router,React-Progressive-Graceful-Image, React-Spring and SASS.
+- The project itself also showcases the use of React, React-Router, React-Progressive-Graceful-Image, React-Spring and Sass.

 - The live website can be visited here - https://www.djardine.com